The Truth About Tomatoes and Canine Companions

 While ripe tomatoes can be a healthy treat for many dogs, there are certain situations where it’s best to avoid them altogether:

-In these cases, it’s always wise to consult with your veterinarian before introducing any new foods to your dog’s diet.
+In these cases, it’s always wise to consult your veterinarian before introducing new foods to your dog’s diet.

 A Word on Processed Tomato Products

 It’s crucial to distinguish between fresh, ripe tomatoes and processed tomato products.
-Items like ketchup, tomato sauce, and salsa often contain added sugars, salt, and spices that can be harmful to dogs.
-These products should be strictly off-limits to your furry friend.
+The added sugars, salt, and spices commonly found in ketchup, tomato sauce, and salsa can pose health risks for dogs These products should be strictly off-limits to your furry friend.

 Enjoying Tomatoes Safely with Your Canine Companion